sbhrwl/aws/1.Basics/3.Projects/3TierWebApp/README.md

 <img src="images/4.png">

 ### Additional checks
-- Custom Certificate at Cloudfromt for my Domain name
+- Custom Certificate at Cloudfront for my Domain name
 - Client Certificate at API Gateway to connect to Lambda
 - API gateway is also connected to Cognito Identity Pool
 <img src="images/5.png">